Bogotá № VII

 Atomic Habits

 Systems over goals.
 1% better every day.
 The compound effect of small changes.
-I've used these principles for everything from coding habits to exercise.
-The book is perhaps overhyped, but the core framework is genuinely useful.
+Perhaps overhyped, but the core framework is genuinely useful.

 The 4-Hour Workweek

-Look, the title is clickbait and some of the advice is dated.
-But the underlying ideas - questioning assumptions about work, designing your lifestyle intentionally, automation and delegation - these planted seeds for how I think about my "one person + AI" experiment now.
+Title is clickbait, some advice is dated.
+But the underlying ideas — questioning assumptions about work, automation, delegation — planted seeds for the "one person + AI" experiment now.

 Thinking, Fast and Slow

-Understanding how your brain actually works - the biases, the shortcuts, the two systems - makes you a better decision maker.
-Dense book, took me months to get through, but it fundamentally changed how I think about thinking.
+Understanding how your brain actually works — the biases, the shortcuts, the two systems.
+Took me months.
+Fundamentally changed how I think about thinking.

 The Psychology of Money

-Not about getting rich - about understanding your relationship with money.
-The difference between being rich and being wealthy.
-Why we make irrational financial decisions.
+Not about getting rich — about understanding your relationship with money.
 Short chapters, each one hits.

 The Subtle Art of Not Giving a F*ck

-Counterintuitive life advice.
+Counterintuitive advice.
 Choose your struggles.
 Not everything matters equally.
-Sometimes you need someone to tell you to stop trying to be positive all the time and just deal with reality.
+Sometimes you need someone to tell you to stop trying to be positive.

 Why We Sleep

-This book scared me into sleeping more.
-The science is clear - sleep deprivation destroys everything: memory, creativity, immune system, decision making.
-As a father and entrepreneur, sleep is the first thing to go.
-This book convinced me to protect it.
+Scared me into sleeping more.
+Sleep deprivation destroys memory, creativity, immune system, decision making.
+Convinced me to protect it.

 On productivity & time